 Conclusion

 The contribution reports the results of the AMVP with SbTMVP mode.
 Two tests are evaluated.
 In the 1st test, it achieves 0.07% and 0.36% BD-rate reduction for RA and LB, respectively.
-In the 2nd test, it achieves -0.09% and x% BD-rate reduction for RA and LB, respectively.
-Both tests have negligible impact on encoder and decoder runtime.
+In the 2nd test, it achieves -0.09% and -0.38% BD-rate reduction for RA and LB, respectively.
+Both tests have minor impact on encoder and decoder runtime.
 It is recommended to adopt one of the proposed tests into the next version of ECM.

 References